svenithalor/Project5/Tests.md

 Expected Result: Both the buyer and seller should see the new bike appear in their inventory (seller) or on the listing page (buyer)

+## Test 9: 1 Buyer and 1 Seller Checkout and Seller Analytics
+### Author: Christina J
+### Steps:
+1) Follow steps 1-4 outlined in test 8.
+2) On the buyer side, go to "view shopping cart" => "add" => and select the PandaBike model to add to your shopping cart.
+Insert a quantity of 2 to purchase with NO bike-in-a-tree insurance (so the total price should be 599.98).
+3) click "checkout" and your shopping cart should now be empty.
+Navigate to the seller page and click "view analytics".

+Expected Result: The seller should now see the purchase made by the buyer of 2 PandaBikes.